-MBN is an Arabic-language news organization with a weekly audience of more than 24.7 million people in 22 countries in the Middle East and North Africa, countries Freedom House deemed “not free” or “partly free” in 2017.
-MBN networks support democratic values by expanding the spectrum of ideas in the region and engaging audiences to share perspectives.
+MBN is an Arabic-language news organization with a weekly audience of more than 24.3 million people in 22 countries in the Middle East and North Africa.
+Freedom House deemed 21 of these countries to be “not free” or “partly free” in 2018.
+MBN networks expand the spectrum of ideas, opinions and perspectives in the region and engaging audiences to share perspectives.

-Alhurra is a 24/7 Arabic-language television network that provides news and analysis to more than 17 million viewers each week.
+Alhurra and Alhurra-Iraq are 24/7 Arabic-language television networks that provide news and analysis to more than 16.5 million viewers each week.
 Its in-depth discussion programs provide points of view from throughout the region and the U.S.

 MBN Digital provides original reporting and interactive posts on Facebook and integration within on-air broadcasts.
 Primetime newscasts and current affairs programs incorporate social media into their daily lineups.